 December 3, 2021

-Time Allocation: 3 Hours
+Time Allocation: 3 Hours (including family shots)

 No matter the culture, preparation of the bride and groom for any wedding ceremony takes a large chunk of time!
 Getting ready is quite important while planning as any delay can mess up the schedule of your wedding day.
 Make sure to speak with your Makeup and Hair artist to ensure the schedule has been communicated.
 Always keep 15-30 min buffer in case of any delays in Makeup or Hair process.
 Following are the most common shots that we take:

 Makeup shots: We usually start with capturing these shots.
 Let the makeup artist know about this if you interested in these shots.

 Chunni/Dupatta/Veil shots: We also take some portraits during while the dupatta is not pinned.
 For shots of the dupatta being placed, we ask either the mother or sisters of the bride to take part in this.